hopto-dot/ttu-rich-presence/README.md

 ➡ In order to use the extension the server must be running.

 - Go to `https://reader.ttsu.app/` and open a book.
-That book with appear in your Discord rich presence.
+That book will appear in your Discord rich presence.

 ## Contributing